← October 25 • Home • January 8–10 →

 In mid-December the scouts start returning to Rivendell, having found no trace of the Nazgûl.
 Elrond begins planning the Ring’s departure.

-But the Tale of Years itself is silent for the entire two months between October 25 and December 25.
-Between those dates, the text only allows us to date a single event: Elrond finishes the debate about who will accompany Frodo with the words, ‘In seven days the Company must depart,’ so he must be speaking on December 18.
+The Tale of Years is silent for the entire two months between October 25 and December 25.
+But the narrative itself does securely date one event: the naming of the Company of the Ring.
+Elrond finishes that discussion with the words, ‘In seven days the Company must depart,’ so he must be speaking on December 18.

 Elrond names the Company of the Ring, from all the Free Peoples: